10 Jaw-Dropping Instagrammable Spots in Prague You Can’t-Miss

 Photo Tip:

-Use the gothic spires of the church as a dramatic focal point in your shots.
+In your shots, include the church’s gothic spires as a dramatic focal point.

 Conclusion

-From its medieval bridges and Gothic cathedrals to modern architectural wonders, every corner of the city holds a story waiting to be captured.
+From medieval bridges and Gothic cathedrals to modern architectural wonders, every corner of the city offers a story to tell.